The Gemäldegalerie (Paintings Gallery) in Berlin is a top art museum to visit in Germany and one of the best Old Masters collections in the world.

 Tickets for the Gemäldegalerie

-Ticket prices for the Gemäldegalerie were lowered to €8 (from the regular €10) while parts of the art museum are closed for the installation of a new lighting system.
+Ticket prices for the Gemäldegalerie are €14 — sometimes a surcharge is added for major exhibitions.
+Time-slot reservations are not currently in use (but are sometimes needed during busy times or major exhibitions).
 Buy tickets online in advance — skip the ticket counter queue (but do pick up the free audio guide) and proceed directly to the museum entrance.

 Admission is free for under 18-year-olds and bearers of the superb value 3-day Museum Pass Berlin.

-Transportation to the Gemäldegalerie
+Transportation to Visit the Gemäldegalerie in Berlin

 The Gemäldegalerie is at the heart of the Kulturforum near the Sony Center and Potsdamer Platz to the south of Tiergarten in central Berlin.